pranavK911/pranavK911/README.md

 ## 🧑‍💻 About Me

-React & React Native Developer focused on building scalable web and mobile applications.
+Passionate React & React Native Developer crafting scalable and high-performance applications for iOS and Android platforms.

 ## 🛠️ Tools I Use